jupyter/docker-stacks/README.md

 ## Using old images

 This project only builds one set of images at a time.
-If you want to use the older `Ubuntu` and/or `python` version, you can use the following images:
+If you want to use the older `Ubuntu` and/or `Python` version, you can use the following images:

 | Build Date   | Ubuntu | Python | Tag            |
 | ------------ | ------ | ------ | -------------- |